 This script sorts multiple sections of an InDesign story into alphabetical order according to the heading of each section.
-It works for InDesign 5.0 and 5.5.
+Version 1.1 of this script has been updated to work with InDesign CS 5.0 through InDesign CC 9.2.
 The script has 3 sorting options.
 You can sort a story by:

 - Entire text of heading paragraphs

 - Word after index marker within headings